dnagpal1919-jpg/supplement-sales-analysis/README.md

 - Revenue varies across product categories and platforms
 - A few products contribute most of the total revenue
 - Monthly trends show variation in sales performance
 - Some categories have higher return rates

-## 📂 Project Files
-- `exploratory_data_analysis.ipynb` → Main notebook

 ## 🚀 Conclusion
 This analysis helps in understanding business performance and can support better decision-making in sales and marketing.